jamespham0317/Tumor-Classifier/README.md

-# Tumor Classification with CNNs
+# Tumor Classification using CNNs

 A Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify histopathology images of tumors as either benign or malignant using the
 [BreakHis dataset](https://www.kaggle.com/datasets/ambarish/breakhis).